R-VGAL: A Sequential Variational Bayes Algorithm for Generalised Linear Mixed Models: Conclusion

 \section{Conclusion}

-In this article, we propose a sequential variational Bayes algorithm for estimating parameters in generalised linear mixed models (GLMMs) based on an extension of the R-VGA algorithm of \citet{lambert2022recursive}.
-The original R-VGA algorithm requires the gradient and Hessian of the partial log-likelihood at each observation, which are computationally intractable for GLMMs.
+In this article, we propose a sequential variational Bayes algorithm for estimating parameters in GLMMs based on an extension of the R-VGA algorithm of \citet{lambert2022recursive}.
+The original R-VGA algorithm requires the gradient and Hessian of the partial log-likelihood at each observation, which are computationally intractable for most GLMMs.
 To overcome this, we use Fisher's and Louis' identities to obtain unbiased estimates of the gradient and Hessian, which can be used in place of the closed form gradient and Hessian in the R-VGAL algorithm.

-We apply R-VGAL to the linear mixed effect and logistic mixed effect models with simulated and real datasets.
+We apply R-VGAL to the linear, logistic and Poisson mixed effect models with simulated and real datasets.
 In all examples, we compare the posterior distributions of the parameters estimated using R-VGAL to those obtained using HMC~\citep{neal2011, betancourt2015hamiltonian}.
-The examples show that R-VGAL yields comparable posterior estimates to HMC while being substantially faster.
+The examples show that R-VGAL yields comparable posterior estimates to HMC while being substantially faster, and the R-VGAL posterior modes are very close to the maximum likelihood estimates for most parameters in the models we consider.
 R-VGAL would be especially useful in situations where new observations are being continuously collected.

-In the current paper, we assume that the random effects are independent and identically distributed.
-Future work will attempt to extend R-VGAL to cases where the random effects are correlated.
+In the current paper, we assume that the random effects are independent and identically distributed between subjects or groups.
+We discuss the potential application of R-VGAL to models with more complicated random effect structures, such as crossed or nested effects, in Sect.~\ref{sec:crossed_nested} of the online supplement.
+Future work will attempt to extend R-VGAL to cases where the random effects are temporally correlated.
 This will expand the set of models on which R-VGAL can be used to include time series and state space models.